An ultrafast plenoptic-camera system for high-resolution 3D particle tracking in unsegmented scintillators: Methods

 In a given sampled frame, each pixel $i$ can take the value $n_i = 0 \text{ or } 1$, following the Bernoulli probability distribution.
 On the other hand, the probability $p_i(\vec{y})$ for a pixel to take the value of 1 depends also on the position of the point light source $\vec{y}$ and is described by the corresponding measured PDF.
 The corresponding negative log-likelihood is given by the binary cross-entropy (\bce), which compares a sampled data frame taken at the position $\vec{x}$ to the PDF at a position $\vec{y}$ and is given by

 where the first term contributes only when the given pixel in the sampled frame takes the value of 1, while the second term contributes when the pixel is 0 and weighs the probability of the pixel to be off.
 This likelihood definition allows for taking into account both activated and non-activated pixels.
+The prefactor $1/N_{\text{pixels}}$ normalises the \bce\ to an average contribution per pixel, keeping its scale independent of the number of pixels entering the comparison and without affecting the position of the minimum with respect to $\vec{y}$.
 For each one, the \bce was computed with respect to the PDF at every scanned position $\vec{y}$, and the position yielding the lowest \bce value was selected as the best-fit estimate.
 We refer to this approach as the ``likelihood'' method.

 Since the testable resolution of the likelihood method depends on the distance between two adjacent scanned positions, the calibration sample was augmented within a smaller portion of the volume, which was sampled with a higher density of points.
 At the depths of 245 mm and 345 mm from the sensor, 101 16-bit images were taken respectively, with a spacing of 0.1 mm.
 These were used to determine the lateral resolution.
 For the depth resolution, data points with a spacing of 1 mm along the optical axis, between a 230 mm and 450 mm distance from the sensor, were gathered.
-Each of these intensity images was used as a PDF to infer the position of the point light source.
-The fake datasets were generated as described above.
+Each of these intensity images was used as an empirical PDF to infer the position of the point light source, and the corresponding sampled low-photon-count datasets were generated as described above.

 A depth resolution of 2.5~mm was achieved along with a lateral resolution of 0.1~mm.
 With the sampled photon-starved images, the depth and lateral residual decreased to, respectively, below 10~mm and 0.3~mm for five photons.
 Simulation studies have shown that the existence of degeneracies results in an oscillatory pattern in spatial resolution along both the lateral and depth directions when fewer than 30 counts are detected.
 This effect is due to statistical fluctuations and is not always reproducible in data, as too many steps of the movement stage and measurements would be needed.
 Below 10 counts, degeneracies arise also from the fact that points along a single line starting from the principal point of the \mainlens correspond to concentric images.